 The two-bedroom, two-and-a-half-bath Royal Kuba Vice Presidential Suite at 1,619 square feet, also located on the 5th floor, is another gem.
-Similar to the Royal Assante it comes with rooms that are a bit smaller in size and without an office, but with the same amazing décor, thatch ceiling, master bedroom, bath, and balcony.
+Similar to the Royal Assante, it comes with rooms that are a bit smaller in size and without an office, but with the same fantastic décor, thatch ceiling, master bedroom, bath, and balcony.
 Both the Presidential and VP Suites welcome you with exotic fresh floral arrangements.

 Within Disney’s Animal Kingdom Lodge on the 5th or 6th floors are the Jambo House Villas, available in studio, one, two, and three-bedroom units.
 Similar to the lodge’s guest rooms with rich, warm fabrics, lovely carved wood furnishings, and earthy colors, they offer, except for the studios, a small kitchen area and quite a bit more room to spread out than the standard rooms here.

 Studios are 316-365 square feet and come with a queen bed, double-size sleeper sofa, table and two chairs, flat-screen TV in a bureau, freestanding armoire closet, and a balcony.
 There’s also a wet bar mini-kitchen with microwave, sink, and refrigerator.
-In the bathroom is a tub and double sink with the commode separate.
+In the bathroom are a tub and double sink with the commode separate.